 To Help a Student

 It is important for you to know that you are not alone when working with a student who appears to be in distress.
-In order to know the best course of action, it may be important to consult with colleagues, supervisors, deans or associate deans, counselors, or others who might be able to help provide suggestions for working with a student who is expressing distress.
+In order to know the best course of action, it may be important to consult with colleagues, supervisors, Deans or Associate Deans, counselors, or others who might be able to help provide suggestions for working with a student who is expressing distress.

-You may wish to consult with Counseling Center staff member by phone or in person.
-Click here to find out contact information.
+You may wish to consult with a Counseling Center staff member by phone or in person.

 Common challenges that students encounter: